Welcome to Oak Class!

 There are 31 children in Oak Class and we are taught in the Lee Building.

 Mrs Sofflet teaches us everyday except Thursday afternoons when we are taught Spanish by Mrs Barcz-Morgan and RE and spellings by Mrs Millard.
 Mrs Millard also supports us in some maths and English lessons.

-This half term's main theme is a history one: 'The changing power of monarchs'.
-In science, our topic will be 'Light and sight'.
-For more information about learning in all areas of the curriculum this half term please see the Autumn 2 topic overview below.
+This half term's main theme is a science one: 'The human body'.
+In geography, our topic will be about Brazil.
+For more information about learning in all areas of the curriculum this half term please see the Spring 1 topic overview below.

 Life in Oak Class

 In Oak Class we are keen to learn and make progress.
 We aim to be well prepared for the move to Secondary School in September.
 We work hard but also know how to have fun!
 We enjoy all the curriculum subjects and are a very creative bunch!
 We love to read and be read to.
 We can work independently but there are many opportunities for us to work collaboratively too.
 We support each other and the children and staff in our classroom make a great team!

 Homework is sent home on a Friday and is due back in by the following Wednesday.
 Sometimes Mrs Barcz-Morgan, the Spanish teacher, may give us some Spanish vocabulary to practise too.

 Spellings are sent home on a Thursday and we will be tested on the words the following Thursday.
 It will really help us if we practise our spellings and times tables every week!